geomagpy/MARTAS/README.md

 messages is 100.
 In order to change that modify the **max\_queued\_messages** count in mosquitto config.

-## 3. Initialization of MARTAS/MARCOS
+## 3. Initialization of pMARTAS and pMARCOS

 In the following we are setting up MARTAS to acquire measurement data from any connected system, to store it locally within a buffer directory and to permanenty stream it to a data broker.
-In the examples, we will use the same MARTAS system as data broker.
+In the examples, we will use the same pMARTAS system as data broker.

 ### 3.1 Initial setup